 New major employment development will not be permitted outside of allocated areas and centres.
-Planning permission for employment uses on sites not allocated for any specific purpose will be granted where proposals:
+Planning permission for B-class use on sites not allocated for any specific purpose will be granted where proposals:

 - a.
-Are on previously developed land; and - b.
-For offices, are accompanied by a sequential test;
+Are on previously developed land; - b.
+For offices are accompanied by a sequential test; - c.
+Are of an appropriate size and scale; and - d.
+Do, and will, not have an unacceptable adverse impact on the local environment and residential amenity